OurMachinery/themachinery-books/tutorials/src/creation_graph/custom_gpu_nodes.md

 ![](https://www.dropbox.com/s/o947fbjy9uddltn/tut_creation_graph_custom_depth_output.png?dl=1)

 Output nodes are more complex than function nodes.
-Instead of a single `function` block these nodes that the form of a render pass that can have variations based on the systems used with it and the connected inputs.
+Instead of a single `function` block, these nodes take the form of a render pass that can have variations based on the systems used with it and the connected inputs.
 The example above creates a very simple material node that displays a gray-scale interpretation of the object’s distance to the viewing camera.

 ```json
 depth_stencil_states: {